Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 A tribunal claim will probably take at least 6 months to reach a hearing.
 This can be an emotionally draining process.
 The hearing itself can be very upsetting, particularly if you’re cross-examined.
 And the details may end up in the press.

-A settlement agreement is much quicker (usually takes a few days to complete) and provides a degree of certainty that you wouldn’t have in a tribunal claim.
+A settlement agreement is much quicker (usually takes a few days to complete) and provides a degree of certainty you wouldn’t have in a tribunal claim.

 It’s confidential, too, so there’s no danger of the situation becoming public knowledge.